 “It has been a tremendous collaborative effort, and we’re now focused on making large quantities of these promising antibodies for clinical trials,” said Thomas Rogers, an adjunct assistant professor at Scripps Research, and assistant professor of Medicine at University of California, San Diego.

-Developing a treatment or vaccine for severe COVID-19 is currently the world’s top public health priority, the researchers said.
+The researchers said that developing a treatment or vaccine for severe COVID-19 is currently the world’s top public health priority.

-One approach to new viral threats is to identify, in the blood of recovering patients, antibodies that neutralize the virus’s ability to infect cells, they said.
+One approach to new viral threats is to identify antibodies that neutralize the virus’s ability to infect cells in the blood of recovering patients.

 The researchers took blood samples from patients who had recovered from mild-to-severe COVID-19.

-They developed test cells that express ACE2, the receptor that SARS-CoV-2 uses to get into human cells.
+They developed test cells expressing ACE2, the receptor SARS-CoV-2 uses to get into human cells.